wifi

 await sos.management.wifi.connect('MyOpenNetwork', undefined, { hidden: true });

-// To connect on encrypted Wi-Fi network with WPA2 security
+// To connect to an encrypted Wi-Fi network with WPA2 security

 await sos.management.wifi.connect('MyEncryptedNetwork', 'my-password', { securityType: 'WPA2' });